VickySteeves/lc-git/_episodes/04-github-pages.md

 exercises: 20
 questions:
 - "What is GitHub Pages?"
+- "How can I create a website using GitHub?"
 objectives:
-- "set up a website using Github Pages"
+- "Set up a website using Github Pages"
-- "share work and collaborate using GitHub"
 keypoints:
-- "GitHub Pages use the Git/GitHub workflow to help you build webpages"
+- "GitHub Pages can be used to create and track changes to a website"
 ---
 ## GitHub Pages